 Shuffle the deck.
 There is no deal.
 The first player draws the top card.
 She decides whether or not to keep it.
 If she decides to keep it, she puts the second card face down in a discard pile.
-If she decides not to keep the first card, she puts it face down in a discard pile, then draws and keeps the second card.
+If the first player decides not to keep the first card, she puts it face down in a discard pile, then draws and keeps the second card.

 The second player then makes the same decision with the next two cards in the draw pile.

-The players continue alternating this selection process until the entire deck has been gone through.
+The players continue alternating this selection process until the entire deck has been collected.
 At that point, each player will have 13 cards in her hand.
 The remaining 26 cards are set aside and not used in this hand.

 The second player bids first.
 Each player looks at her cards and bids, indicating the number of tricks that player must win to score points.

-Any number from 0 ("Nil") to 13 is a legal bid for each player.
+Any number from zero (or nil) to 13 is a legal bid for each player.
 Players may not pass.
 Bids do not have to increase with each player.
 There's only one round of bidding.

-A player who bids Nil (zero) is claiming that she won't win any tricks during the hand.
+A player who bids zero or nil is claiming that she won't win any tricks during the hand.
 If she's successful, she earns a 100-point bonus.
 However, if she wins one or more tricks, she receives a 100-point penalty.

 Before choosing her first card, a player may bid Double Nil, also known as Blind Nil.
 After bidding Double Nil, the player looks at her cards and may discard up to three cards, replacing them by drawing randomly from the cards which were previously discarded.